mtgatracker/mtgatracker/legal/privacy.md

 - User James9876 has a playset of Belzenlok's!
 - User xXxJ4CExXx has 27 decks, all of which are blue!
 - User SPIKEBEST has won 3,000 games!
+- User SPIKEBEST who has won 3,000 games this month is Twitch user iheartdwaynetherockjohnson
 - Somewhere between one and nine anonymous users are running this exact decklist!

 Here are some examples of information **we do** reserve the right to share publicly: